Metropolia-Garage-Club/Tutorials/ssh_tutorial/what_is_ssh.md

 The reason why you might need to authenticate a machine to use GitHub from the command line, is that you work on a private repository \
 or host config files in one, your options for getting the contents of that repository onto a headless server are: either copying \
-files over ssh, copying files from a USB Stick, or directly cloning the repository after authentication to GitHub via either github-cli \
+files over ssh, copying files from a USB Stick (meaning you have physical access to the host), or directly cloning the repository after \
-or VS Code.
-And the more actively you want to contribute to any project, the more annoying the non-direct communication methods to GitHub become.
+authentication to GitHub via either github-cli or VS Code.
+And the more actively you want to contribute to any project, the more annoying \
+the non-direct communication methods to GitHub become.